Purposelessness/servomotor-controller/README.md

 # servomotor-controller
 Servomotor control from Processing to Arduino

+You need to install controlP5 library into processing!

 Key controls:
 - '=' to add new servomotor
 - '-' to remove last servomotor